plasma-node/Various-Personal-Modules/DynamicOctreeSystem/README.md

 local Grid = DOS.New("Players", 4, 100);

 game.Players.PlayerAdded:Connect(function (Player)
 	local tracker;

 	Player.CharacterAdded:Connect(function (Character)
-        tracker = Grid:Track(Character, 0.1); -- Remember that using Grid:Track is not ideal for a large amount of objects.
+		tracker = Grid:Track(Character.HumanoidRootPart, 0.1); -- Remember that using Grid:Track is not ideal for a large amount of objects.
 Better in this case to make a big loop to update for all players, or update only when movement events are fired. end);

 	Player.CharacterRemoving:Connect(function (Character)
 		if (tracker) then
 			tracker:Destroy();
 		end
 	end);
 end);

+while true do
+	task.wait(1);

+	local nearby = Grid:RadiusSearch(Vector3.zero, 50);
+	print("Nearby entities: ", nearby)
+end

 ```